Living with multiple sclerosis and living life to the fullest: Cathy’s story

 What is multiple sclerosis?

 Multiple sclerosis or MS is a chronic disease affecting the brain and spinal cord (central nervous system).
 In MS, the immune system attacks the protective sheath called myelin that covers nerve fibers.
 Myelin protects the nerve fibres and helps them send signals from the brain to the rest of the body quickly and efficiently.
 Damage to the myelin causes communication problems between the brain and the rest of the body.
-(You can read more in our article.)

 There is no cure for multiple sclerosis, but there are treatments available to manage symptoms.
 Symptoms vary widely from person to person as it depends on the location of the nerve damage.
 In Cathy’s case, MS affected her mobility.
 “I can still stand, but I can no longer walk,” she explains.